HackPack/HackUnit/README.md

 Each test method MUST accept exactly 1 parameter, with the type hint of `HackPack\HackUnit\Contract\Assert`.
 If you mark a method as a test and the signature does not match, the test will not be run.

+Test methods may be instance methods, or they may be class (static) methods.

 ```php
 namespace My\Namespace\Test;